lobocv/blog/content/posts/richer_golang_errors/index.md

 }
 ```

-##### Problem 3: Abstracting and propagating errors from third party dependencies is manually intensive.
+##### Problem 3: Abstracting and propagating errors from third party dependencies is verbose and manually intensive.

 By using error codes rather than sentinel errors or custom error types, we can greatly simplify how we abstract errors
 from third parties.
 We can detect and convert errors, as we would traditionally do, but instead of defining a custom error,